-I was born in Washington, D.C., adopted six days later, and spent most of my childhood in Tulsa, Oklahoma.
+I was born in Washington, D.C., adopted seven days later, and spent most of my childhood in Tulsa, Oklahoma.
 I’ve seen marriages, divorces, remarriages, births, bah mitzvas, reunions, reunifications, cancer, deaths, weight loss, hair loss, and monumental loss.
 Luckily or unluckily, they have not all been mine.

 In between being born and where I am now, I have worked, in no particular order, as a lawn boy, executive director, litigation attorney, bike messenger, bag boy, file clerk, database manager, house painter, Legal Aid attorney, solo law practitioner, web dude, and envelope licker.
 I have likely forgotten about a dozen more, and there’s probably good reason for them being stuck somewhere in the recesses of memory.
 Suffice it to say that, in July 1984, I was employee of the month at McDonald’s.

 at times most of the time he is just plain smarter.
-I can say with complete accuracy that my thoughts and opinions do not represent the thoughts of my neighbor Bob, my girlfriend in eighth grade (Hi, Debbie!), any former or current employers except when I managed to employ myself, or that of any fictional character of which I am aware.
-As an attorney, I’ve spent a good many words explaining that my thoughts are my own.
+I can say with complete accuracy that my thoughts and opinions do not represent the thoughts of my neighbor Jeff, my girlfriend in eighth grade (Hi, Debbie!), any former or current employers except when I managed to employ myself, or that of any fictional character of which I am aware.
+As a lawyer, I’ve spent a good many words explaining that my thoughts are my own.